 The Organization determines if an arrangement is a lease at inception.
 A contract is or contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The right to control the use of an asset includes the right to obtain substantially all of the economic benefits of the underlying asset and the right to direct how and for what purpose the asset is used.
-The Organization's lease terms include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise that option.
-For leases that contain both lease and non-lease components, the Organization has elected to account for the lease and non-lease components as a single lease component.
+For leases that contain both lease and non-lease components, the Organization has elected to account for the lease and non-lease component.
 The Organization has elected to not apply the requirements of Accounting Standards Update ("ASU") 842 for short-term leases.
 Short-term leases are defined as leases that, at the commencement date, have a lease term of twelve months or less.